All nominal Historical Cost audit reports should start with the following standard statement:

 The financial statements balance in nominal value but not in real value."

-Current shareholders, creditors, employees, the authorities, prospective investors and all stakeholders should be made fully aware of the fact that it is impossible for the entity to maintain its capital under the nominal Historical Cost basis.
+Current shareholders, creditors, employees, the authorities, prospective investors and all stakeholders should be made fully aware of the fact that it is impossible for the entity to maintain the real value (constant purchasing power) of its capital under the nominal Historical Cost basis.

 It is obvious that Historical Cost Accounting´s fundamental mistake - the stable measuring unit assumption - can be used in the Equity Equal to Net Assets Capital Maintenance Fallacy Proof.